kovzol/geogebra-discovery/README.md

 #### Steps to build GeoGebra Discovery on Windows 10

+On Windows we support both 64 and 32-bit builds.
+However, 32-bit builds are considered experimental.
 * Set **Developer Mode** in Windows.
+* Open a Powershell window as administrator.
+[Install Chocolatey](https://chocolatey.org/install).
+  Install MSYS2 by typing `choco install msys2` in the Powershell prompt.
+* If you plan to compile GeoGebra Discovery for 64-bit systems, start MSYS2/CLANG64 by starting the executable `clang64` in `C:\tools\msys64\` (we assume this is the correct installation folder).
+  Alternatively, you may use MSYS2/CLANG32 if you want to create a 32-bit package.
-* Install [Microsoft's Java 11](https://www.microsoft.com/openjdk).
+* Install [Microsoft's Java 11](https://www.microsoft.com/openjdk) if you want a 64-bit build.
 It is safe to use the Windows x64 .msi version.
+  Alternatively, you can download a different Java JDK for a 32-bit build.
+Oracle's Java 1.8 has been successfully tested.
 * Install [Git for Windows](https://gitforwindows.org) (version 2.32.0(2) should work).
   Use the default settings during the installation, but enable symbolic links (this option is disabled by default).
 * Open **Git Bash** and type `git clone https://github.com/kovzol/geogebra-discovery`.
-* Type `cd geogebra-discovery`.
+* Go back to the MSYS2/CLANG64 window and change your working directory to see the folder from the previous step.
+  This can be set with a command like `cd /c/Users/<username>/geogebra-discovery` where `<username>` stands for you username on Windows.
 * Type `./build5` to build the program.
 * Type `./run5` to test if GeoGebra Discovery runs properly.
-(At the moment there is no direct way to create the distribution .zip file under Windows.
-Use a different platform to create the package.)
+* Run `./deploy5` to create a **.zip** bundle for redistribution.

 #### Force running realgeom